DiogoAngelim/DiogoAngelim/README.md

 <br>

-- **Software Engineer** - UnpairedSocks.org - *2024 - current (part time)*

-  At UnpairedSocks.org, I lead the full-stack development team using Node.js, React, and Next.js to build scalable, high-performance systems.
-I focus on API integration, server-side rendering, and infrastructure optimization, leveraging tools like Lighthouse and DevTools for performance tuning.
-With a strong foundation in testing, system design, and problem-solving, I deliver clean, reliable code that supports long-term growth.

-- **Open Source Contributor** - Naubly (Self Employed) - *2022 - current*
+- **Founder** - Html-to-Gutenberg.io - *2022 - current*

   I actively contribute to the open-source ecosystem through Node.js projects on npm and GitHub, including [`html-to-gutenberg`](https://www.npmjs.com/package/html-to-gutenberg), [`fetch-page-assets`](https://www.npmjs.com/package/fetch-page-assets), and [`node-html-to-jsx`](https://www.npmjs.com/package/node-html-to-jsx).
-I transform ideas into practical tools, promote collaboration, and help drive the developer community forward through clean, efficient Node.js code.
+I transform ideas into practical tools, promote collaboration, and help drive the developer community forward through efficient Node.js code.

+- **Full-Stack Software Developer** - Union - *2025*

+  Contributed to the development of an ERP system using .NET, with responsibilities focused on implementing new features, resolving complex bugs, and improving overall system functionality.
+I collaborated with stakeholders and other experts to gather requirements and translate them into usable solutions.
+Through debugging, testing, and iterative improvements, I delivered high-performance code while contributing to a large software development ecosystem.

-- **Full Stack Web Developer** - On Purpose Projects Agency - *2017 - 2021*
+- **Full-Stack Web Developer** - On Purpose Projects - *2017 - 2021*

-  Built and scaled high-traffic MERN stack applications, significantly increasing user engagement through responsive, dynamic interfaces.
-Implemented CI/CD pipelines to streamline deployment, ensuring rapid and reliable release cycles.
-Led a successful production launch with zero downtime, meeting performance and stability benchmarks.
-Optimized backend and frontend performance for fast load times and smooth interactivity, using tools like Lighthouse and DevTools.
+  I built and shipped high-traffic MERN stack applications and websites, significantly increasing user engagement through responsive, dynamic interfaces.
+I implemented CI/CD pipelines to streamline deployment, ensuring rapid and reliable release cycles.
+By using my experience with Unix systems and tools like Lighthouse and DevTools, I optimized backend and frontend performance for fast load times and smooth interactivity.
+And by improving performance and stability benchmarks, I consistently delivered top-notch user experiences.

 <br>